Frequently Asked Questions

 If I need test accommodations, where will I take my tests?

-When you meet with each professor and show them your Accommodation Letter, you will discuss this and decide if the professor can provide the needed test accommodations or if you need to take your tests in the Disability Office.
+When you meet with each professor and show them your Accommodation Letter, you will discuss this and decide if the professor can provide the needed test accommodations or if you need to take your tests in the Disability Resource Center.
 We have four small private testing rooms and can provide test proctoring and test accommodations as needed.

 How will test accommodations like extended time work for online classes or online tests?